Jessweb87/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+Closure basically means you're accessing things outside of the function.
+You can access going up but cannot access going down.
+In other words a child can take from the parent but the parent cannot take from the child.
 2. Study the following code, then answer the questions below.

 ```js